Narmene Hamsho

 As a licensed psychologist, I take a data-driven approach to case conceptualization and intervention.
 My theoretical orientation is formed through an integrative process of the cognitive-behavioral and developmental psychopathological perspectives.

-- Examining the effectiveness of an autism-focused professional development program in improving teachers’ relationships with autistic* students and their families.
-This work is funded by the Institute of Education Sciences and reflects a partnership with researchers at UCRiverside and UMass Boston.
+2. Examining the effectiveness of an autism-focused professional development program in improving teachers’ relationships with autistic students and their families.
+Funded by the Institute of Education Sciences.

-- Evaluating the condition of autism from the perspectives of practitioners and parents of neurodiverse youth located within Uzbekistan, Tajikistan, and Afghanistan.
+3. Evaluating perceptions and understanding of autism from the perspectives of practitioners and caregivers of neurodivergent youth within Uzbekistan, Tajikistan, and Afghanistan.